mxagar/design_patterns_notes/README.md

 ### C++

-The [boost](https://www.boost.org/) libraries is used throughout the course.
-To install it on a mac:
+The [boost](https://www.boost.org/) libraries are used throughout the course.
+To install it on a Mac:

 ```bash
 brew install boost